 You can tap filter icon to just show audiobooks, eBooks, and/or only books that are currently available.
 You can sync books across devices so you can browse and borrow on your computer and download to listen or read on your portable device.
 You can download the book at the library to read at home or listen to in the car without an internet connection.
 For more information, go to http://www.maineinfonet.org/downloadlibrary

 Borrowing – You can borrow up to 3 titles at a time.
 There is a 3-week borrowing period.

 Returning – Items can be returned before they expire.
-You can return an item early.
-Go to ‘My Books’ to return (check in) the item.
+To return an item early, go to ‘My Books’ to return (check in) the item.

 Renewing – It is not possible to renew items.
 This is dictated by the publisher, not the library or vendor.
 However, the item can be checked back out again if there is no one waiting for it, and your device will remember where you left off.